macarc/PipeScore/src/PipeScore/README.md

 # PipeScore

-This directory contains the implementation of the user interface of PipeScore.
+This directory contains the main implementation of PipeScore - the actual PipeScore logic and view.

 ## Project Structure

-Each component of a score (e.g. note, gracenote, stave) gets its own folder, with 3-4 files:
+Each component of a score (e.g. note, gracenote, stave) gets its own folder, with 3-5 files:

 - `model` - this defines the type associated with the component
 - `functions` - this defines a set of functions for transforming the type defined in model
 - `view` - this defines a render function which takes the model defined in model, along with a props object defined in this file, and returns the virtual dom associated with the view
 - `play` - if the item can be played, then the default export of `play.ts` should be an array of `PlaybackElement`
+- `state` - if the item has state associated with it, the type definition of the state is defined here

 The following components are here: